JFK Airport to Manhattan transfer

 Shared Small Buses

 These shared shuttle buses will take you directly to the hotel or private residence where you are staying.
 It’s good to know that most buses only go to up to 125th Street in Manhattan.
 The ride from JFK Airport to Manhattan costs $20.
-These buses are very easy to use.
-When making the booking, be sure to include the full address of your destination.
+These buses are cheap and very easy to use, but they take longer than a taxi as they have to drop off several people.
 Book your seat on the shuttle bus before you go.
 You will get a voucher via email that you have to print out.
 You will find the shuttle buses at “Ground Transportation” at every terminal in JFK.
 Shared small shuttle buses run all day and all night, so don’t worry if you arrive later than planned.

 Book your Shared Shuttle Bus Transfer here